 CBD is a cannabinoid many people believe may have therapeutic effects.
 Some of the common ailments it may benefit include anxiety, seizures, inflammation, and more.

-Still, lawmakers across the country battle over the legal status of CBD and other cannabis-derived products.
+Still, lawmakers across the country battle over the CBD legal status and other cannabis-derived products.

 Hemp vs Marijuana